frandallfarmer/neohabitat/docs/getting_started.md

   ]
 }
 ```

+Please note that your username within the above "name" field **must also be lowercase**.

 After you've completed this step, you can load all models into MongoDB by running the following commands from your Neohabitat checkout: